Powerlearnproject/se-day1-assignment-Thuledu/README.md

 Identify and describe at least three key milestones in the evolution of software engineering.
 Key Milestones in the Evolution of Software Engineering
-1. The 1968 NATO Software Engineering Conference</b>
+1. The 1968 NATO Software Engineering Conference
 The term "software engineering" was first introduced at the NATO Software Engineering Conference in 1968.
 This event marked a pivotal moment in the history of the discipline, as it formally recognized the challenges of software development and the need for systematic engineering approaches to address the so-called "software crisis."
 The crisis referred to the growing complexity of software systems, which often led to delays, cost overruns, and unreliable software.
 This conference laid the foundation for treating software development as an engineering discipline rather than an ad hoc process.
 It emphasized the importance of structured methodologies, documentation, and project management in software development.